-How do milk’s natural microbiota and composition contribute to cheese quality?Steve Labrie, Claude Champagne, Sylvie Turgeon, Yves Pouliot, Michel Britten, Daniel St-Gelais
+How do milk’s natural microbiota and composition contribute to cheese quality?Steve Labrie, Claude P. Champagne, Sylvie Turgeon, Yves Pouliot, Julien Chamberland, Michel Britten, Marie-Claude Gentès

 - The natural microbiota, also called microflora, of cheeses can come from many sources, but the most influential sources have not been identified to date.

 - The effect of the choice of sanitizers on the composition of milk’s natural microbiota and its persistence in the dairy industry is unknown.

 - The protein and mineral composition of milk varies according to the season and influences its cheesemaking performance.

 - Dosing techniques for two natural antimicrobial systems (lysozyme and lactoperoxidase) involved in dairy production have been developed and will be applied to cheese analyses.

 The primary objective is to gain a deeper understan- ding of milk’s microbiological and chemical elements that influence cheese quality.
 More specifically:

 - To monitor and characterize the natural microbiota of dairy environments, from the farm to cheese;

 - To determine the effect of the natural microbiota on cheese texture;

 - To measure the impact of concentrated systems, mineralization and natural antimicrobial systems on proteolysis and evolution of the microbiota during cheese ripening: relationship with rheology.